 Learn About the Sheriff

-Christopher Donelan was elected Sheriff of Franklin County on November 2, 2010 and sworn into office on January 5, 2011 by Lieutenant Governor Timothy Murray.
+Christopher Donelan was sworn in as Sheriff of Franklin County by Lieutenant Governor Timothy Murray on January 5, 2011.